 Once the custody of the children has been decided, the next thing the court will look at is any assets.
 One of the main benefits of getting married is that it usually simplifies your assets as most couples tend to earn, save, and spend as a team.
 In this case, it can be relatively simple to just split any material assets straight down the middle; this can include a home, car, monetary savings, and any investments that you might have.
 Where it can become messier is if one party has worked whilst the other has not, and so they will maintain that it was their money which paid for everything.

 Especially when there are children involved, or in cases where the court believes that your career success was in part due to your spouse’s support, they may decide that you owe some future assets and earnings to help support your ex-partner.
 This is because the court judges that they sacrificed their own future and earning potential to allow you to excel in yours.
-It is important to have an experienced divorce lawyer to argue your case to minimize the potential future assets which you have to give up.
+It is important to have an experienced divorce lawyer Barrington to argue your case to minimize the potential future assets which you have to give up.

 Divorce is rarely a time for celebration, but it can be the start of a new and happy life.
-Whilst it is unfortunate, it is a fact that more and more marriages are ending these days.
+While it is unfortunate, it is a fact that more and more marriages are ending these days.
 With this, however, there are more and more people who are going on to live happier “second” lives.
 Make sure to hire a quality divorce attorney and cover all your bases to ensure that you have a divorce that will leave you with a bright future.